About SCCYP

 The Commissioner promotes and safeguards the rights of children and young people.

-In particular he:
+In particular she:

-• Promotes awareness and understanding of the rights of children and young people, with particular emphasis on the rights set out in the 1989 United Nations Convention on the Rights of the Child
+?
+Promotes awareness and understanding of the rights of children and young people, with particular emphasis on the rights set out in the 1989 United Nations Convention on the Rights of the Child

-• Monitors the law, policy and practice for effectiveness in relation to the rights of children and young people
+?
+Monitors the law, policy and practice for effectiveness in relation to the rights of children and young people

-• Promotes best practice by service providers working with children and young people
+?
+Promotes best practice by service providers working with children and young people

-• Commissions, carries out and publishes research on issues relating to the rights of children and young people
+?
+Commissions, carries out and publishes research on issues relating to the rights of children and young people

 The Commissioner in Scotland does not intervene in individual cases.
 Individual cases, however, can highlight issues affecting a broader group of children and young people and these issues can then be investigated by the Commissioner.
-The Commissioner also actively encourages children and young people to be involved in his work.
+The Commissioner also actively encourages children and young people to be involved in her work.

 How does the Commissioner define children and young people in Scotland?